Discover 30 realistic passive income ideas—from clipping videos to investing—that help you earn money while you sleep.

 Dropshipping just means selling products without holding inventory.

 When a customer buys, your supplier ships directly to them.
-Your role is marketing and managing customers.
+Your role is pretty much focused on marketing and managing customers.
+And with automation tools, once set up, your store can run mostly on its own.

 It’s a good option for beginners who want low startup costs, but you’ll need to hustle on marketing to succeed.